Best Food in Europe: Must-Try Dishes Across the Continent

 Markets are your best friend

-Every European food city has a central market that’s worth a visit both for eating and shopping: Mercado da Ribeira in Lisbon, La Boqueria in Barcelona, Mercato Centrale in Florence, Borough Market in London, Hala Mirowska in Warsaw.
+Every European food city has a central market worth a visit both for eating and shopping: Mercado da Ribeira in Lisbon, La Boqueria in Barcelona, Mercato Centrale in Florence, Borough Market in London, Hala Mirowska in Warsaw.
 Arrive early (before 10 AM) for the best selection.

 Seasonal eating is everything